MoazHassan2022/MoazHassan2022/README.md

  <li><strong><em>I am Moaz Mohamed, a software engineer at Safecotech and a junior Computer Engineering student at Faculty of Engineering, Cairo University.</em><strong></li>
  <li><strong><em>I am a Back end web developer with Node.js, Express.js & Nest.js. </em></strong></li>
  <li><strong><em>I'm familiar with high level languages like C++, C#, Python, Java and JavaScript and low level languages like Assembly and hardware description languages like Verilog. </em></strong></li>
- <li><strong><em>I also like interacting with data and database, I'm familiar with Relational databases like Microsoft SQL, MySQL, PostgreSQL, and SQLite, and with Non-relational databases like MongoDB. </em></strong></li>
+ <li><strong><em>I also like interacting with data and database, I'm familiar with Relational databases like MS SQL, MySQL, PostgreSQL, and SQLite, and with Non-relational databases like MongoDB. </em></strong></li>
  <li><strong><em>I was a Scouts leader at Faculty of Engineering, Cairo University Rovers Clan where I eliminated process bottlenecks, reviewing team activities and brought all new trainees up to speed quickly. </em></strong></li>
 <li><strong><em>I'm also a Scouts leader at Fekra scouts and guidance group Where I track daily activities such as Art
 skills, scouting skills and person improvement for boys aged from 7 to 11 years. </em></strong></li>